IntuneAdmin/IntuneBaselines/README.md

 # Contact
 "Would you like to get in touch with me?
-Then send an email to Baselines@wolkenman.nl."
+Then send an email to baselines@wolkenman.nl."